-The JDX is being co-designed and pilot tested throughout 2019 with eight pilot partner teams, across seven states and the District of Columbia, to improve job descriptions and share them with their talent sourcing partners.
+The JDX is being co-designed and pilot tested throughout 2019 with eight pilot partner teams, across six states, to improve job descriptions and share them with their talent sourcing partners.
 Pilot partners were announced via press release in February.

 For the JDX to be successful, we must have a data standard for jobs that represents and reflects the way we approach hiring today.
 Our proposal is the JDX JobSchema+, a standardized way of organizing structured data on the web for jobs.